 1. Luang Prabang, Laos

-I consider myself lucky to have been to Luang Prabang several times to have grown familiar with the UNESCO-listed town’s slow rhythm of life and to make friends who take me to local BBQ evenings.
+I consider myself lucky to have been to Luang Prabang enough times to have grown familiar with the Unesco-listed town’s slow rhythm of life.
+(Plus, the local BBQ evenings they've taken me to are a real treat!)
 When I recently spent several weeks in Luang Prabang on assignment, it easily became one of my favorite solo travel experiences.
-Trust me, there’s hardly anything more magical than watching the sun go down over the Mekong River, either on a boat tour or from one of the cafes that line the waterfront.
+There’s hardly anything more magical than watching the sun go down over the Mekong River, either on a boat tour or from one of the cafes that line the waterfront.

 Luang Prabang is tourist-centered and locals are extremely friendly, outgoing and chatty, which makes it easier to make friends.
 I felt completely safe walking alone in the old town, even at night, and you can cycle, hop on a tuk-tuk or book a Loca (Laos’ ride-hailing app) taxi to nearby villages.

-Some of my favorite things to do include swimming in the Kuang Si Falls, and climbing Mount Phou Si for sunset.
+Some highlights of my time include swimming in the Kuang Si Falls, and climbing Mount Phou Si for sunset.
 I also did the most interactive food tour here with Lao chef Somsack Sengta at the morning market and took a ferry across the Mekong to Lao Pottery House, to see how local potters preserve an age-old tradition.

 If you’ve extra days, cycle across the Nam Khan River to Ban Xang Khong village, to see generational artisans at work, crafting handmade paper or weaving silk.